The Guiding Principles of Digital Business Observability - a Look Inside Eckerson’s 2023 Report

 1. Digital Business Observability Helps Close the IT-Business Gap

-Operations observability focuses on monitoring and optimizing IT systems, but siloed data, tools, and technology often prevents operations observability from generating valuable business insights that can support business decision-making and innovation.
+Operations observability focuses on collecting and analyzing data from IT systems, but siloed data, tools, and technology can prevent operations observability programs from generating valuable insights that drive business decision-making and innovation.

 - Search.
 IT and SecOps teams use software tools like Elasticsearch to index and search unstructured data, including the telemetry data (logs, metrics, traces) that supports operational observability programs.